ers-stars/dolphot_jwst/docs/source/install/install.rst

 .. code-block:: bash

-   #export USEACS=1
+   #export USENIRCAM=1

 Individual camera models are not installed by default.
-For example, to install the HST/ACS module, uncomment the above line.
+For example, to install the NIRCAM module, uncomment the above line.

 .. code-block:: bash